-According to their website, there is an opening reception on August 10th, from 2-4.
-I'll have five images on display in the exhibit.
+Opening Reception on August 10th, from 2-4.
+I'll have five images from Wildcat Canyon on display.
 Not sure how long the exhibit will run.
 I'll add details when I have them!

 April 20, 2019.
 Garden Art and Native Plant Extravaganza, Point Richmond.